Alyn Shipton: Later life and career

 Shipton is the author of biographies (in addition to Waller) of Bud Powell (co-author), Dizzy Gillespie (winner of the 2001 ARSC Award for Jazz Research), and Ian Carr, and his New History of Jazz first appeared in 2001, with a revised edition being published in 2007.
-Shipton was critical of Ken Burns′ 2000 Jazz documentary.
+Shipton was critical of Ken Burns' 2000 Jazz documentary.
 Shipton has also published biographies of Jimmy McHugh (2009), Cab Calloway (2010) and Harry Nilsson (2013).
 The Nilsson biography won an ASCAP Deems Taylor Award for pop biography and an ARSC Award for research in Pop Music.
 His subsequent book was a collaboration with the jazz musician Chris Barber on Barber's autobiography.
-He has recently published the memoirs of 1960s pop star Billy J. Kramer, Do You Want To Know a Secret.
+Shipton has also published the memoirs of 1960s pop star Billy J. Kramer, Do You Want To Know a Secret (2016).

 Shipton wrote on jazz for The Times from 1992 to 2012, and still occasionally contributes to the paper; he has also written on jazz for The Guardian, The Daily Telegraph, Gramophone, and Jazzwise, for which he writes a monthly review of reissues.
-He is series editor for the Popular Music History book programme at Equinox Publishing, among the most recent additions to which is The History of European Jazz (ed.
+He is series editor for the Popular Music History book programme at Equinox Publishing, among the more recent additions to which is The History of European Jazz (ed.
 Francesco Martinelli, 2018).

 Shipton has been an active musician throughout his career, working with the London Ragtime Orchestra (with whom he recorded two LPs), the big band Vile Bodies, Bill Greenow's bands Chansons and Rue Bechet, and he currently co-leads the Buck Clayton Legacy Band.
 The band's CD Claytonia recorded in concert at Sage, Gateshead, by BBC Radio 3 was released in 2013.
 Shipton appears on records with Ken Colyer (also on DVD), Herb Hall, Pat Halcox, Bill Greenow, Sammy Rimington, Bob Wilber, and Butch Thompson's King Oliver Centennial Band.
-Shipton has taught jazz history at several universities including Oxford Brookes University and City University, London.
-He is at present a lecturer in jazz history and a research fellow at the Royal Academy of Music, London.(source?)
+Shipton has taught jazz history at several universities, including Oxford Brookes University and City University, London.
+He is at present a lecturer in jazz history and a research fellow at the Royal Academy of Music, London.